ClintUNI/EGChat/README.md

   - MessageService - Clint E.
     - This service acts as a proxy-like cache, when creating new ConsoleMessages with this proxy it will first check a dictionary to see if that exact message already exists.
 If it does, it will return it else it will create and store a new one.

+- Decorator:
+  - TimestampMessage - Kristers G.
+    -  Adds a timestamp to the original message.

 Creation Design Pattern: